AndresICM/genome-mining/_episodes/09-metabolomics.md

 </a>

 In the "Selected Files" section, we should be able to see the three files in their corresponding sections.
-Click on finish selection after checking everything is ok.
+Click on the finish selection after checking everything is ok.

 <a href="../fig/FBMN_09.jpg">
   <img src="../fig/FBMN_09.jpg" alt="FBMN" width="800"/>